carbon-app/carbon/README.md

 - **Customization**.
 Customize things like your image's syntax theme, font style, and more
 - **Share quickly**.
 Save your image or a link with one click
-- **Save snippets for later**.
+- **Save snippets**.
 Create an account to save snippets for later.
 Shared snippets are automatically unfurled on Twitter and Slack.

 ## Usage